 We believe our world’s babies deserve the best, most natural products possible.
 That is why we are dedicated to using 100% natural materials in all our products.

-For example, our topponcino insert pillows are made of the only batting in the world manufactured with 100% USA grown natural cotton needled into a 100% all cotton scrim.
+For example, our topponcino insert pillows are made of 100% natural cotton needled into a low-loft batting material.
 Absolutely zero polyester.